Damage Assessment

 - Identify unmet needs of survivors and communities

-- Evaluate impact for the public, elected officials and the media.
+- Evaluate impact for the public, elected officials, and the media.

 - Engage state and local recovery partners for resources